reticent-roklimber/atlas/README.md

 `docker build . --tag atlas_app`

-This above commands will first build the main Python web application into a Docker image, based on the `Dockerfile` in the repo.
+The above command will build the main Python web application into a Docker image, based on the `Dockerfile` in the repo.
 It will take a good 3-5 minutes to complete but you should see a bunch of outputs in the terimal window.
 During this build, an Ubuntu virtualised linux operating system is utilised, and all the python modules and dependencies will be installed.
 The main image file is around 3GB when finished.
 The reason it's so large is that all of my data files are currently being containerised also, so the app has direct access to them at run-time.
-Totally aware there are better ways to do this, such as moving all the processed data files to S3 bucket blob storage etc.
+Totally aware there are better ways to do this.

 #### 4. Run the Docker image (spin up the container)